ShridharThorat/LeetLog/README.md

-# LeetLog
-Gives a quick way to log data about the question's you have solved into a csv.
-If imported to Google Sheets, you can use it efficiently to revise notes and understand how long different question take.
+# LeetLog: Track, Analyze, and Improve Your LeetCode Progress
+Easily log your solved questions into a CSV for better tracking.
+Import into Google Sheets to spot patterns, refine your approach, and optimize your problem-solving time.
+Perfect for revision and efficiency!

 ## Instructions
 1. Make sure you have defined the constants in the `file_reader.py`.